Chances are that if you have had braces, an orthodontist took care of your teeth during that time. Orthodontists specialize in:

 Essentially, an orthodontist’s job is to correct a bad bite, known as a malocclusion.

+Crooked teeth may lead to gum disease and early tooth loss.
 Beautiful smiles and straight teeth can make the teeth much easier to care for.
-Crooked teeth may lead to gum disease and early tooth loss.
-Abnormal enamel wear may be the result of a poor bite, making future replacements or repairs difficult.
-Some investigators feel that untreated malocclusions are one of the factors contributing to headaches and painful jaw joints.
+Abnormal tooth enamel wear may be the result of a poor bite.
+This can make future replacements or repairs difficult.
+Some investigators feel that malocclusions that are not treated can contribute to headaches and painful jaw joints.

-Another important factor is that well-aligned teeth are easier to clean and floss, thereby maintaining good gingival health.
-With the concern of an aging population, good gingival health plays a positive roll in overall health.
+Another important factor is that well-aligned teeth are easier to clean and floss, which helps your gums stay healthy.
+As we get older, good gum health plays a positive role in overall health.

 So see the orthodontist early and find the correct diagnosis and treatment you may need.